calendulish/steam-tools/README.md

 - Copy the configurations files from example folder and edit them.
 - and finally run: ```python <script>```

-        If you still unable to use even with this tutorial, so you don't really deserve.
         I'll not provide binary or any facilitator for windows in matter of instalation.
 ___________________________________________________________________________________________

 This is an work in progress.
 You can request new features.